 Amazing Escapes made friends with the community of Jirira in 2015 when we chose the community's territory to set up a temporary camp for one of our expeditions.
 The welcome we received, the kindness and cooperation of the community members, not to mention the beauty of the place, definitely won us over.
 So it was naturally to them that we turned when we began to imagine Kachi Lodge.
 It was unthinkable to develop this project without their participation and from the beginning, they were integrated into the operations.
 Today, some of them hold positions essential to the functioning of Kachi Lodge.

 Apart from the privileged relationship with the community, the preservation of the environment has been at the heart of our concerns since the beginning of the project.
 Before settling on the Salar, we wanted to be sure that we could deploy a building with the least possible impact.
 We have therefore invested in cutting-edge technologies in both water and energy management systems.

 Kachi Lodge aims at a 0% plastic policy.
 No plastic bottles or packaging.
 Waste sorting is the rule and we hope to be able to set up our own waste treatment structure in the near future.

 For the construction and operation of Kachi Lodge, we focus on Bolivian companies and buy as much as possible locally.
 The wood used for the Kachi Lodge platform is a Bolivian wood with FSC certification.

-We highlight Bolivian cultural heritage, for example through collaboration with the famous Gustu restaurant, which only works with small Bolivian producers, or by exhibiting the work of Gaston Ugalde, the most famous contemporary Bolivian artist.
+We highlight Bolivian cultural heritage, for example through collaboration with Nativa restaurant, who's mostly works with Bolivian producers, or by exhibiting the work of Gaston Ugalde, the most famous contemporary Bolivian artist.
 This cultural heritage is also discovered through activities offered by Kachi Lodge in collaboration with the local community.